Nashville at night

 Photo Credit: @cheekwood

-The 55 acres that encompass Cheekwood Estate & Gardens - a circa 1929 estate home originally built by Leslie and Mabel Cheek - are just 8 miles from downtown Nashville.
+One of the things to do in Nashville during the day and with kids is to visit the 55 acres that encompass Cheekwood Estate & Gardens - a circa 1929 estate home originally built by Leslie and Mabel Cheek - just 8 miles from downtown Nashville.
 Filled with a botanic garden, sculpture trail and art museum, there's plenty to keep you occupied for a full day.
 Explore 12 distinct gardens along with the Cheek Mansion, now the Museum of Art, that has preserved family rooms, galleries filled with Cheekwood’s permanent collections and even traveling exhibitions.

 Stop 1 of 1